kakwa/dnscherry/docs/auth_module.rst

             # get param2, with no default value
             # if not provided in the 'auth' section, DnsCherry will emit
-            # a log telling that the parameter is missing, then exit(1)
+            # a log telling that the parameter is missing and exit(1)
             self.param2 = self._get_param('auth.mymod.param2')

             # emit a custom log